 Returns None, or a vote if a decision has been reached.

 '''

-write vote(vote)
+write_vote (vote, num_tx)

+Write vote to the database.

 '''

-Write vote to the database.
+'''

 Parameters vote - the vote to write.

 '''

-bigchaindb.pipelines.vote.initial()
+'''

+bigchaindb.pipelines.vote.create_pipeline()

+Create and return the pipeline of operations to be distributed on different processes.

 '''